 At the plant level, we are investing in additional optical sorters and robotics to manage labor requirements at MRFs, increase productivity and improve the quality and value of recycled commodities through reduced contamination rates.
-Beyond these enhancements at our existing facilities, we are positioned to achieve our targeted 50% expansion of resource recovery through increased recycling capacity from a combination of opportunistic acquisitions of stand-alone facilities or facilities in conjunction with integrated solid waste operations and construction of greenfield recycling facilities within our existing footprint.
+Beyond these enhancements at our existing facilities, we are positioned to achieve our targeted 50% expansion of resource recovery through increased recycling capacity from a combination of: opportunistic acquisitions of stand-alone facilities or in conjunction with integrated solid waste operations and construction of greenfield recycling facilities within our existing footprint.
+In fact, the tons of recycled material processed at our MRF's has increased 42% since our base year in 2018.

-In 2021, we continued to increase our processing capabilities and expanded the use of robotics across our network of recycling facilities.
-Our recycling tons processed in 2021 increased by 4% versus the prior year.
+In 2022, we continued to increase our processing capabilities and expanded the use of robotics across our network of recycling facilities.
+Our recycling tons processed in 2022 increased by 18% versus the prior year, primarily due to the impact from acquisitions.

-LOOKING AHEAD: 2022 & BEYOND
+LOOKING AHEAD: 2023 & BEYOND

-In 2022, we commenced construction on two recycling facilities in markets where we already collect recyclables, optimizing and vertically integrating our operations.
-These facilities will feature the newest MRF technology through the expanded use of optical sorters and robotics for enhanced productivity and product quality.
-When operational by 2024, these two facilities are projected to expand our annual recycling capacity by over 10% from 2021 levels.
-Given the growth already achieved since 2018 and the additional recycling capacity currently in development, we are well positioned to achieve our long-term targeted increase of 50%.
+We recently commenced construction or ordered equipment for two recycling facilities in markets where we already collect recyclables, optimizing and vertically integrating our operations.
+These facilities will feature the latest MRF technology through the expanded use of optical sorters and robotics for enhanced productivity and product quality.
+When operational, these two facilities are projected to expand our annual recycling capacity by approximately 10%.
+Given the growth already achieved since 2018 and the additional recycling capacity currently in development, we are well-positioned to achieve our long-term targeted increase of 50%.